 The project is a collaborative exercise in placing different kinds of knowledge in proximity – about art, oceans and the south – and developing the ideas that emerge.
 The aim is to produce excellent research that is creative and synthetic, to develop a capacity for wider engagement through public humanities work, and to embrace an embodied research practice.
 The project comprises researchers based at the University of the Witwatersrand and the University of the Western Cape; international partners from Mozambique, Mauritius, India, Jamaica and Barbados; associate members; and graduate students.

-This projects deploys a reading of water as a route into producing new geneaologies, regional maps and generic categories of southern African literatures.
+This project (2020-2022) deploys a reading of water as a route into producing new geneaologies, regional maps and generic categories of southern African literatures.
 These themes will be investigated using the concept, hydrocolonialism.

 Themes to be investigated include

 The Farm Novel as Dam Novel